tonyc/open890/README.md

         sudo apt -y install autoconf libssl-dev libncurses5-dev

   * Install the specific versions listed in the `.tool-versions` file:

-        asdf install erlang 22.3.4.6
-        asdf install elixir 1.10.4-otp-22
+        bash -c '${ASDF_DATA_DIR:=$HOME/.asdf}/plugins/nodejs/bin/import-release-team-keyring'
-        asdf install nodejs 12.18.3
+        asdf install

-  * The Erlang install will take a long time on a Raspberry Pi.
+  * The Erlang install will take a very long time on a Raspberry Pi.
 You may also see scary-looking messages during the Erlang install that says something like "fop is missing" or "documentation cannot be built" - this is OK.
   * Once everything has installed, you should be able to run `elixir --version` and also `npm --version`

   * Clone this repository

   * Continue from [Config](#config)